EricLBuehler/candle-vllm/README.md

 Efficient, easy-to-use platform for inference and serving local LLMs including an OpenAI compatible API server.

+**This is a development branch for PagedAttention.
+It is unstable and in active development.**

 ## Features
 - OpenAI compatible API server provided for serving LLMs.
 - Highly extensible trait-based system to allow rapid implementation of new module pipelines,